Manipulator Differential Kinematics: Part 1: Kinematics, Velocity, and Applications

 The elementary transform sequence (ETS), introduced in \cite{ets}, provides a universal method for describing the kinematics of any manipulator.
 This intuitive and systematic approach can be applied with a simple \emph{walk through} procedure.
 The resulting sequence comprises a number of elementary transforms -- translations and rotations -- from the base frame to the robot's end-effector.
 An example of an ETS is displayed in Figure \ref{fig:cover} for the Franka-Emika Panda in its zero-angle configuration.

-The ETS is conceptually easy to grasp, since it avoids the frame assignment constraints of Denavit and Hartenberg (DH) notation \cite{dh}, and allows joint rotation or translation about or along any axis.
+The ETS is conceptually easy to grasp, and a reader can intuitively understand the kinematics of a manipulator at a glance.
+Additionally, the ETS avoids unnecessary complexity and frame assignment constraints of Denavit and Hartenberg (DH) notation \cite{dh} and allows joint rotation or translation about or along any axis.
+This makes the ETS a powerful tool for understanding robot kinematics and going forward we believe the ETS method should be considered the standard method for describing robot kinematics.

 We use the notation of \cite{peter} where $\cframe{a}$ denotes a coordinate frame, and $^a\mat{T}_b$ is a relative pose or rigid-body transformation of $\cframe{b}$ with respect to $\cframe{a}$.